bryancasler/Bryans-FoundryVTT-Assets-And-Resources/README.md

 # Bryan's FoundryVTT Assets and Resources
-My personally cultivated list of FoundryVTT Assets and Resources
+My personally cultivated list of FoundryVTT Assets and Resources.

 ## Free Map-Pack Resources
 Not tested, shared for ease of reference.